ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-Karen Sutherland explores the surprisingly diverse and super-productive range of squash – you only need a few plants to feed a family.
+There's a surprisingly diverse and super-productive range of squash – and you only need a few plants to feed a family.

 If your idea of squash is limited to little yellow round fruits with scalloped edges, you’re in for a treat!
 Squashes are a cornucopia of intriguing shapes, beautiful colours and flavours, with varieties for all climates, so there’s plenty to enjoy.